Second National March on Washington for Lesbian and Gay Rights: Activities and speakers

-The 1987 march marked increased visibility for bisexuals.
-A bisexual contingent of about 75 marched, and then held the first nationwide bisexual gathering, which led to the eventual 1990 founding of the North American Bisexual Network.
+The march marked increased visibility for bisexuals.
+A bisexual contingent of about 75 (co-organized by artist Liz Nania) marched, and then held the first nationwide bisexual gathering, which led to the eventual 1990 founding of the North American Bisexual Network.
 Lani Kaʻahumanu's article "The Bisexual Movement: Are We Visible Yet?", was also included in the Civil Disobedience Handbook for the Supreme Court action.

 The 200,000 person estimate, widely quoted from The New York Times, was made several hours before the march actually began; similarly, most of the pictures the mainstream media used were taken early in the morning, or of the AIDS Quilt viewing area rather than of the much larger march itself.
 Police on the scene estimated numbers during the actual march to be closer to 750,000.

 The event was supported and endorsed from its early stages by such national LGBT organizations as the National Gay and Lesbian Task Force.

 Faygele Ben-Miriam attended the March on Washington, who in September 1971 applied for a marriage license with his partner Paul Barwick in Seattle Washington.
-They later filed suit Singer vs Hara, which ended in 1974 with a unanimous rejection by the Washington State Court of Appeals.
+They later filed the suit Singer vs Hara, which ended in 1974 with a unanimous rejection by the Washington State Court of Appeals.